-As soon as we walked into the casino it became clear that Malory knew all of the employees, the guys standing nest to the turnstile at the entrance, two guys dressed in suits with casino name tags greeted her like she was a sister, even the guy running around the floor with a computer strapped to his arm wearing a headset like a football coach greeted her by name with a big smile and a sort of hug that lacked any significant embrace, like they were both afraid something might rub off.
+As soon as we walked into the casino it became clear that Malory knew all of the employees, the guys standing next to the turnstile at the entrance, two guys dressed in suits with casino name tags greeted her like she was a sister, even the guy running around the floor with a computer strapped to his arm wearing a headset like a football coach greeted her by name with a big smile and a sort of hug that lacked any significant embrace, like they were both afraid something might rub off, but it was a necessary ritual.
 I felt like I did the first day I transferred from Catholic school to public school.
 I was out of place, clueless and we all knew it.

 Malory opened her purse.
 It smelled like cinnamon.
 She whipped a hundred-dollar bill out and held it in front of a dollar slot machine.
-The machine sucked it the C-note in and lit up.
-After Malory slid what looked like a credit card in and out of a card reader, an information screen greeted her by name, WELCOME BACK MALORY.
+The machine sucked the C-note in and lit up.
+After Malory slid what looked like a credit card into a card reader, an information screen greeted her by name, WELCOME BACK MALORY.
 It displayed some numbers next to the word ELITE, for which there was no explanation, like if they have to tell you what the numbers mean, you wouldn’t understand.
-She pushed buttons the size of Halloween candy bars that were spread across the playing surface of the big-faced bandit faster than Charlie Chan could say Birmingham.
-Lights flashed and symbols appeared then changed rapidly on a vertically oriented TV screen.
-Some sort of carnival music blared and beeped while she pushed the play button.
-Bells rang in perfect rhythm until the display read 0 POINTS, about ten minutes later.

 The display blinked and rearranged the symbols on display like a child making faces to get attention.
 Feed me.
 I was a little stunned.
 I have never spent a hundred dollars and got less than an hour’s entertainment and at least a human smile, or a part from the Harley dealer, like a clutch lever, HD stands for Hundred Dollars.